 Sources of Support

-The vision of the Journal of Monetary Economics and Banking / Buletin Ekonomi Moneter dan Perbankan is: "To be the most prominent journal for policy makers, academician, and practitioners".
+The vision of the BMEB is: "To be the most prominent journal for policy makers, academicians, and practitioners".

-The Bulletin was first published in July 1998 in printed version in Bahasa, then later on published using two languages, i.e. English and Bahasa (bilingual).
-In 2015, Bulletin of Monetary Economics and Banking / Buletin Ekonomi Moneter dan Perbankan launched electronic journal (e-journal).
+The BMEB was first published in July 1998 in printed version in Bahasa, before beginning to publish in both English and Bahasa (bilingual).
+In 2015, the BMEB launched as an electronic journal (e-journal).

-The Bulletin of Monetary Economics and Banking / Buletin Ekonomi Moneter dan Perbankan is accredited by The Ministry of Education of the Republic of Indonesia in 2011.
-The Bulletin is indexed in DOAJ, Crossref, ACI, Google Scholar, SINTA, and ISJD.
+The BMEB is accredited by the Ministry of Education of the Republic of Indonesia from 2005.
+The BMEB is indexed in DOAJ, Crossref, ACI, Google Scholar, SINTA, and ISJD.